Luna programme: Impactors

-Impactor spacecraft are designed to hit the near side of the Moon.
+Impactor spacecraft had the generic designation of Ye-1 (or E-1 depending on transliteration from Russian) and were designed to hit the near side of the Moon.
 Luna 1 (January 1959) missed its intended impact with the Moon and became the first spacecraft to escape the Earth-Moon system.
 Luna 2 (September 1959) mission successfully hit the Moon's surface, becoming the first man-made object to reach the Moon.
 This was Luna's only impact success out of six tries from September 1958 to September 1959.

-The United States competed with the Luna impactors via the Ranger programme, which performed four successful impacts in nine attempts from August 1961 to March 1965.

 Flybys

 A flyby is the simplest lunar spacecraft, requiring neither a propulsion device for slowing, nor a guidance system sensitive enough to hit the Moon.
-Its function is to transmit photographs back to Earth.
+Flyby spacecraft had the generic designations of Ye-2 and Ye-3 (E-2 and E-3 depending on transliteration from Russian).
+Their function was to transmit photographs back to Earth.
 Luna 3 (October 1959) rounded the Moon later that year, and returned the first photographs of its far side, which can never be seen from Earth.
 This was Luna's only successful flyby, out of three tries from October 1959 to April 1960.

-The United States launched two lunar flyby probes as part of its Pioneer program.
-Pioneer 3, launched on 6 December 1958, failed to reach the Moon.
-Pioneer 4 succeeded in flying by the Moon on 6 March 1959 and achieved a heliocentric orbit.

 Soft landers

 Soft landers require rocket propulsion to slow their speed sufficiently to prevent the craft's destruction.
 They can continue to transmit pictures from the surface, and possibly dig into the lunar soil or return other information about the lunar environment.

-Luna program landers had the generic designation of Ye-6 (or E-6 depending on transliteration from Russian).
+Luna program landers had the generic designations of Ye-6 or Ye-6M (E-6 or E-6M depending on transliteration from Russian).
 Two successful soft landings were achieved out of thirteen attempts from January 1963 to December 1966.

 Luna 9 (E-6 No.13) became the first probe to achieve a soft landing on another planetary body in February 1966.
 It transmitted five black and white stereoscopic circular panoramas, which were the first close-up shots of the lunar surface.

-The United States competed with the Luna landers by the Surveyor programme, which performed five successful landings out of seven attempts from June 1966 to January 1968.

 Orbiters

 Orbiter spacecraft require less thrust and propellant than landers, but still require enough to achieve lunar orbit insertion.
 Luna 10 (March 1966) became the first artificial satellite of the Moon.
+Luna program orbiters had the generic designations of Ye-6LF, Ye-6LS, Ye-6S or Ye-8LS (E-6, E-6LS, E-6S or E-8LS depending on transliteration from Russian).
 Luna flew six successful orbiters out of eight attempts from March 1966 to May 1974.

-The United States attempted a series of seven lunar orbiter probes as part of its Pioneer program from August 1958 to December 1960; all (Pioneer 0, Pioneer 1, Pioneer 2, Pioneer P-1, Pioneer P-3, Pioneer P-30, and Pioneer P-31) were failures.
-Later, the US successfully flew five Lunar Orbiter spacecraft from August 1966 to August 1967, to map 99% of the lunar surface and help select landing sites for the Apollo crewed landing programme.